2019 Legislative Session

 Additional bill we supported.

+SIGNED BY THE GOVERNOR!
 Alternative to cremation (SHB 1162/ ESSB 5001– Concerning human remains): Allowing Alkaline hydrolysis or hydrolysis means the reduction of human remains to bone fragments and essential elements in a licensed hydrolysis facility using heat, pressure, water, and chemical agents.
 STATUS: House bill – Did not pass out of fiscal committee.
 Senate bill – Passed Senate Floor on February 6, 2019 (yeas, 36; nays, 11; absent, 0; excused, 2).
-Hearing scheduled for public hearing in the House Committee on Appropriations on March 18, 2019.
+Passed House Floor on April 9, 2019 (yeas, 80; nays, 16; absent, 0; excused, 2).

 Bills that sadly didn’t make it pass cutoff dates

 PRIORITY BILL: Plastic food service products (SHB 1632 – Reducing pollution from single-use plastic food service ware): Requiring utensils, straws and condiment packages be offered on demand.
 STATUS: Referred to House Rules 2 Review on February 22, 2019.
 Bill has died for this year.
 We look forward to working on this next year!